North Forty Food Pantry Open Every Friday

 - Use hand sanitizer before entering the store.
 There will be some on hand.

-Those visiting the pantry can bring their own shopping bags, but the pantry will have boxes, carts, wagons and bags.
-Food donations are currently not being accepted due to the COVID-19 pandemic but cash and check donations are still being accepted.
-Checks should be made to “North Forty Alliance” and in memo put “Food Pantry”.
+Those visiting the pantry can bring their own shopping bags, but the pantry will have boxes, carts, wagons, and bags.
+Food donations are currently not being accepted due to the COVID-19 pandemic, but cash and check donations are still being accepted.
+Checks should be made to “North Forty Alliance” and in the memo put “Food Pantry.”
 Mail to RFL Library, c/o N40MA, P.O.
 Box 123, RFL, CO.
 80545.

 Northern Colorado LiveMarket